NK273610/Baked/README.md

 1. Install the application as ususal from the apk or zip file.
 2. Upon your first run of the application, you will be walked through several screens giving an idea about the application.
 On third screen you will be asked to grant permissions to the app (eg. acccess location).
 3. After a splash screen with Baked logo on it, you will be redirected to the Home page of the application.
 The home page conatins two tabs on it one for recommending the products and other for accessing the store locator.
-4. The recommendation tab...
+4. The recommendation tab have buttons that wil take you to the list of products corresponding to that class of products. (for eg. Brain section will take you to the Cannabis products which are responsible for enhancing Brain activity.)
-5. A simple tap anywhere on Map tab will take you to the
+5. A simple tap anywhere on Map tab will take you to the Map Activity where you can use the store locator functionlaity.
+The default location is set to your current location with a green marker on it.
+Upon tapping the _Find Stores_ button, The map will show nearby store with a NSLC marker on them (As we all know that the distribution of Cannabis will be controlled by government) [source](https://www.mynslc.com/en/Cannabis/Cannabis).
+6. Upon tapping the store markers, the vivinity of the store will be shown in the cards on top of the map and in marker's title.